RIS-Assisted Receive Quadrature Space-Shift Keying: A New Paradigm and Performance Analysis: Numerical Results

 \section{Numerical Results}

 In this section, we demonstrate the performance of the proposed \ac{RIS-RQSSK} system through numerical results.
 As benchmarks, we consider the most prominent recently proposed \ac{RIS}-based schemes which incorporate the concept of \ac{SM}, namely \ac{RIS-RQRM} \cite{yuan2021receive} and \ac{RIS-SM} \cite{basar2020reconfigurable} systems.
+First, in Fig.~\ref{fig:GD_ML_compare} we compare the performance of the RIS-RQSSK system where the GD and ML detector are implemented at the receiver.
+It can be seen that the GD performs fairly close to the ML detector in terms of the error rate.
+The performance gap between GD and ML detector reduces with an increasing number of RIS elements.

-Fig.~\ref{fig:Analytical-and-numerical-Nr4} shows the \ac{BER} performance of the proposed \ac{RIS-RQSSK} system as well as that of the benchmark schemes with $N_{r}=4$, for different values of the number of \ac{RIS} elements $N$.
+Then, Fig.~\ref{fig:Analytical-and-numerical-Nr4} shows the \ac{BER} performance of the proposed \ac{RIS-RQSSK} system as well as that of the benchmark schemes with $N_{r}=4$, for different values of the number of \ac{RIS} elements $N$.
 The phase shifts for the proposed system are optimized according to the solution provided in Section~\ref{sec:Problem-Formulation}.
 Both the \ac{RIS-RQSSK} and \ac{RIS-RQRM} systems exploit the polarity of the signals at the receiver to transmit two additional bits; however, in order to have a fair comparison, the \ac{RIS-SM} system uses 16-QAM modulation in order to compensate for the additional bits transmitted by the quadrature branch.
 Hence, the data rate is $R=6$~\ac{bpcu} in all of the considered schemes.
 We perform \ac{GD} at the receiver in all scenarios to detect the spatial symbols, and hence \ac{CSI} is not required in the \ac{RIS-RQSSK} and \ac{RIS-RQRM} systems, while \ac{RIS-SM} needs to know the channel amplitudes in order to detect the QAM symbols, i.e., partial channel knowledge is required.